November 22, 2019 6-8-math-practices, mp-modeling

 By: Jeff Todd

 This post looks at a Rule of Four Template and how teachers can use it to help students model with mathematics at the middle school level.
+Plus, download four FREE printable Rule of Four Templates that can be used in grades 6–8 classrooms!

-Mathematical Practice Standard 4, Model with Mathematics, provides some guidance about how we should help students apply this standard throughout the grade levels.
 Mathematical Practice 4 requires students to apply mathematics in order to solve problems.
 One example of this standard is having students model a situation by writing an equation or inequality.
 Students need to understand the mathematical situation presented and translate it into an equation or inequality.

 On newer types of standardized tests, students are required to model with mathematics.
 An example of this kind of test is the PARCC math test, in which 18% of the test’s raw score points come from three open-response questions that require modeling.